SocketDotTech/socket-DL/scripts/deploy/DEPLOY.md

   `npx hardhat run scripts/deploy/connect.ts`

 This script connects the plugs to their siblings for all the chains that exist in the `integrations` object for that chain.

+### Verify Setup

+- To run this script, make sure the contract addresses exist in `${mode}_addresses.json`
+- Run the script with the command:
+  `npx hardhat run scripts/deploy/verifyDeployments.ts`

+The output will show if all the configurations are set properly.